Skip to main content

 Sitter required?

-The second row in the above chart is about age-verification policies.
-Since ketamine is a controlled substance, it’s important to know that these platforms ensure that the person being prescribed the treatment is who they say they are and that they’re an adult.
+ID verification is probably the first measure any online ketamine patient should face.
+Since ketamine is a controlled substance, it’s important to ensure that the person being prescribed the treatment is who they say they are, and that they’re at least 18 years old.
+(Some telehealth platforms have gotten in trouble for verifying IDs but not ages before approving treatments.)
 Innerwell, Mindbloom, and Joyous all outright say that your ID will need to be verified.
-Better U, on the other hand, only states that employees “may ask” for verification.
-Some telehealth platforms have gotten in trouble for verifying IDs but not ages before approving treatments.
+Better U and Kalm, on the other hand, state only that patients may be asked to verify ID.

-The final row is about sitter requirements.
+Then there are sitter requirements.
 A sitter is a trusted person over the age of 18 who basically “babysits” you during your ketamine sessions.
-Innerwell, Mindbloom, and Better U all require this, which is appreciated, as patients will at least have someone nearby to spot any major changes in their health status.
-(Joyous doesn’t require sitters due to its very-low-dose treatment approach.)
+Innerwell, Mindbloom, and Better U all require this, which is appreciated, as it means patients have someone nearby to spot any major changes in the patient’s status.
+(Joyous and Kalm don’t require sitters because their low-dose treatment approach obviates the risk of a meaningful anesthetic or hallucinogenic effect.)

 Cost

-Even though Better U isn't the least expensive on our list, we feel that it offers patients the best value for their financial investment.
-To better understand what we mean, first check out this chart for a quick reference comparing the total cost and price-per-dose of each of our top picks:
+Even though Joyous isn't the least expensive on our list, we feel that it offers patients the best value for their financial investment.
+To better understand what we mean, first check out this chart comparing the total costs and per-dose prices of our top picks (all prices refer to self-pay, not with insurance):

 Total costPrice per dose

-If you examine only the treatment costs, Joyous would be the winner by far.
-But the reason that Joyous is so much more affordable is that it doesn't provide as much as the competition:
+If you examine only the treatment costs, Kalm and Joyous would appear to be the clear winners.
+But the reason they’re so affordable is that they don’t provide as much as the competition:

-• Sessions are independent; they’re not guided by a coach or clinician
+• Sessions are independent, not guided by a coach or clinician.

-• You aren’t given any extras like a starter kit, blood pressure cuff, or journal
+• You aren’t given any extras, like a blood pressure cuff or journal.

-Better U, on the other hand, uses typical ketamine therapy dosing and does give patients access to those aforementioned extras — all at a lower price than its closest competitors.
-It’s also the only service out of our top picks that offers customers a pay-as-you-go financing option, which can reduce costs to as low as $54 per month.
-All Better U patients can apply for financing, but approval is only guaranteed for patients who sign up for the nine-session “Transformation” package.
-The five-dose “Introduction” plan can still be financed, of course, but there is the possibility that your application won’t be approved.
+Better U, on the other hand, uses standard ketamine therapy dosing and does give patients access to the above-mentioned extras, all at a lower price than its closest competitors.
+It also offers a pay-as-you-go financing option that can reduce costs to as low as $54 per month.
+(All Better U patients can apply for financing, but approval is guaranteed only for patients who sign up for the nine-session “Transformation” package.
+The five-dose “Introduction” plan can still be financed, but your application may not be approved.)

-If you aren’t eligible for financing, Better U also offers patients the option to pay at checkout using the installment services Affirm or Afterpay.
+If you aren’t eligible for financing, Better U also offers the option to pay using the installment service Affirm or Afterpay.

 Availability